onur-CK/quiz-game/README.md

 "Kay Welfare" helped me for understanding the basics of pp2.She showed me projects to have some ideas.Pointed out the important parts i need to focus on.
 We checked some finished projects together to have better understanding of what kind of project i need to build for my pp2.

+HUGE THANKS to: "Vernell Clark"
-"Vernell Clark" is literally saved the day for me.Without him, i couldn't be able to finish the project and submit before the deadline.First of all he motivated me that i can fix the problems and than help me through all of them.We fixed the decent repating functions and syntaxes on the project together.
+ He has literally saved the day for me.Without him, i couldn't be able to finish the project and submit before the deadline.First of all he motivated me that i can fix the problems and than helped me through all of them.We fixed the decent repating functions and syntaxes on the project together.
-And he also provided me the template of this readme file.
+ And he also provided me the template of this readme file.And having this kind of support from him made me to understand the power of the teamwork.